hfinkel/lfort/docs/LanguageExtensions.rst

 Enumerations with a fixed underlying type
 -----------------------------------------

-Clang provides support for C++11 enumerations with a fixed underlying type within Objective-C.  For example, one can write an enumeration type as:
+LFort provides support for C++11 enumerations with a fixed underlying type within Objective-C.  For example, one can write an enumeration type as:

 .. code-block:: c++